Azare77/sound_center/README.md

 ### Short notes

-- Architecture: modular features with BLoC for state management and a central `audio_handler` for playback orchestration.
+- Architecture: modular features with BoC for state management and a central `audio_handler` for playback orchestration.
 - Permissions: the app requests storage/media permissions on first run to allow local scanning ( `permission_handler`).
+- Services: app uses iTunes/podcast index for Podcasts and Radio browser for streams

 ## License